facebook/react-native-website/docs/text.md

   <Text>First part and </Text>
   <Text>second part</Text>
 </Text>
-// Text container: all the text flows as if it was one
+// Text container: the text will be inline if the space allowed it
 // |First part and second part|

+// otherwise, the text will flow as if it was one
+// |First part |
+// |and second |
+// |part       |

 <View>
   <Text>First part and </Text>